How do I know my child is going to be safe at Courageous?

-If your child has no sailing experience or is new to Courageous, then Sailing 101 is probably the right place to start.
-In Sailing 101, instructors are right in the boats with the students at all times, which makes for a safe and highly individualized learning environment.
+If your child has no sailing experience or is new to Courageous, then Step 1: Sailing 101 is probably the right place to start.
+In Sailing 101, instructors are in the boats with the students at all times, which makes for a safe and highly individualized learning environment.
 If you are unsure of whether your child is ready for the next level, it is often best to assume they ought to stay in Sailing 101.
 Review is never a bad thing!
 Typically, students spend multiple summers in Sailing 101.
 If you have any more questions, please feel free to email or call.

 Step 2: Beginner Sailing (minimum age 9)

 This program is not available to the general public.
 Due to extremely high demand, this program is limited to only those youth who have already participated in a Steps to Lead or Swim Sail Science Courageous Sailing summer program.
 This is a three-week program that delves into greater depth on topics covered in Sailing 101.
 Instructors are in the boats with students at all times.
 Most students require 2-3 summers of this course before moving to Step 3.